 The Congressional Budget Office is a bipartisan federal agency that analyzes the economy for the U.S. Congress.
 It also assists the House and Senate Budget Committees.
 It reviews the president's annual budget.
 It also reports on the deficit impact of every important piece of legislation.

 The CBO Director reports to the leaders of the House and Senate.
 He or she serves for four-year terms.
-The agency employs about 230 people, primarily economists and public policy analysts.
+The agency employs about 265 people, primarily economists, and public policy analysts.

 What the CBO Does

-Each year, the CBO produces 20 economic analyses.
+Each year, the CBO produces 18 major recurring economic analyses.
 Most of them are related to the annual budget.
 In late January of each year, the CBO reports on the economic and budget outlook.
 That includes estimates of spending and revenue levels for a decade.
 This baseline gives Congress a neutral benchmark.
 It's used when comparing the budgetary effect of proposed legislation.

 A month after the president submits his budget, CBO delivers an independent re-estimate of it.
 The office creates a set of economic assumptions.
 Congress uses that to compare the president's budget to other proposals.
 The office reviews federal spending and revenues each month.
-It also evaluates the 30-year impact of the president's budget.
+It also evaluates the 30-year impact of the president's budget in the Long-Term Budget Outlook analysis.

 CBO examines options for reducing the budget deficits.
 It estimates the effects of the deficit reduction plans, and presents pros and cons.
 The agency projects how soon the government will hit the federal debt ceiling.